-Combine the crushed berries, minced peppers, lemon juice, butter and pectin in a large pan and bring to a boil over high heat, stirring constantly until you can no longer stir it down.
+Combine the crushed berries, minced peppers, lemon juice, butter, and pectin in a large pan and bring to a boil over high heat, constantly stirring until you can no longer stir it down.

 Once boiling, stir in the sugar until dissolved, return to a full boil and cook for one minute or until jam is the correct consistency (start your timer once the berries are at a roiling boil – it took 4 minutes for my jam to achieve the correct consistency).

 Before jamming, sterilize your canning jars and bands in a large pot of boiling water.
-I leave my jars on low simmer while the jam is cooking so they remain warm.
+I leave my jars on a low simmer while the jam is cooking so they remain warm.
 When the jam is ready, carefully remove the jars from the hot water with tongs.
 Ladle the jam into the warmed canning jars leaving ¼” space at the top of the jars.
 Run a knife around the inside of the jars to remove any air bubbles.
-Wipe jar threads and rims with a clean damp cloth so they don’t stick shut.
-Cover with lids; apply screw bands until finger tip tight (don’t over tighten or there is no room for expansion).
+Wipe jar threads and rims with a clean damp cloth, so they don’t stick shut.
+Cover with lids; apply screw bands until fingertip tight (don’t over tighten or there is no room for expansion).
 Process the filled jars in boiling water for 10 minutes (start the timer when the pot has returned to a boil).
 Carefully remove from water and let cool completely on the counter with a rack or towel underneath.
-That pinging you hear is a sign of a good seal, however, you still need to check the lids.
+That pinging you hear is a sign of a good seal.
+However, you still need to check the lids.